swissniggi/SnakeJS/README.md

 __Important:__ Don't change highscore_snake.txt!
 Make sure the application process has rights to write this file!

-This Applikation needs the old KIJS-Framework to run! // Send me a mail for further information :-)
+This Applikation requires the old KIJS-Framework to run! // Send me a mail for further information :-)